step-security/harden-runner/README.md

 - This means compromised build tools or dependencies can install attack tools
 - If your job does not need sudo access, you see a policy recommendation to disable sudo in the insights page
-- When you set `disable-sudo` to `true`, the job steps run without sudo access to the Ubuntu VM
+- When you set `disable-sudo` to `true`, the job steps run without sudo access to the GitHub-hosted Ubuntu VM

 ### 🔔 Get security alerts